What is RankBrain and How Does It Work?

 Google RankBrain is a machine learning artificial intelligence system that provides a modern approach to Google’s search query intents.
 It allows Google to return relevant content that doesn’t contain the actual words in the original search.
 It’s the stepping stone to your computer being able to understand the context of what you’re looking for so that it can give you back even more detailed results.

-This technology is cutting edge, and like you would expect, it’s definitely going to change the playing field of marketing for your business.
+This technology is cutting edge, and as you would expect, it’s definitely going to change the playing field of marketing for your business.

 You’ve been told for years to build your site in a certain way, inserting in certain words and phrases to clue search engines into what you’re looking for.
 However, as the machine gets smarter, it’s likely to make your life a whole lot easier.